A Complete Re-Think

 Stateless, Perishable, and Secure by Design:

-zStation is a completely stateless platform.
+The Execution Plane is a completely stateless platform.
 Each session is a brand-new instantiation of the operating environment, built fresh from policy and executed in RAM.
-The base system is read-only, eliminating traditional malware and ransomware attack surfaces.
+The base system is read-only, sharply reducing traditional malware and ransomware attachment points.

-This perishable computing model means that attack vectors dependent on persistent infection are nullified.
-Since endpoints are no longer a source of ingress, external threat exposure is significantly minimized.
-Internally, threats are mitigated via limited kernel access, strict policy enforcement, and detailed logging and auditing.
-Users are unable to execute unauthorized software, as their environment is dynamically constructed and cryptographically validated.
+This perishable computing model nullifies attack vectors that depend on persistence.
+Since endpoints are no longer a durable place to “live,” external threat exposure collapses.
+Internally, threats are constrained through limited kernel exposure, strict policy enforcement, and detailed logging and auditing.
+Unauthorized software execution is structurally blocked because environments are constructed from policy and cryptographically validated.

 Disarming Threats:

-The Diagram below depicts the order of operating elements installation.
-There are three phases of installation, with capability of the system improving each phase.
+The diagram below depicts the order of operating elements installation.
+There are three phases of construction, with capability improving at each phase.

 The boot phase provides core functionality.
-Modularity is key to zStation construction, with all required boot elements loosely coupled modules dynamically fused to form the running image.
-Starting with the requisite boot loader, kernel and root image comprise a base system.
+Modularity is key to Execution Plane construction, with all required boot elements as loosely coupled modules dynamically fused to form the running image.
+The requisite boot loader, kernel and root image comprise a verified base system.

 Once the base system is booted, an inventory of all hardware present is compiled.
-A request is sent to the vServer policy engine to provide the required Platform Modules (PM) required for that endpoint.
-This is the beginning of the Device Determination Phase. vServer first identifies and packages required device drivers for the hardware platform, shipping them to the endpoint via our secure encrypted protocol. zStation installs the device drivers and performs any required kernel reconfiguration.
+A request is sent to the BeacenAI Control Plane (formerly vServer) to provide the required Platform Modules (PM) for that endpoint.
+This begins the Device Determination Phase.
+The Control Plane identifies and packages only the required device drivers and platform components, delivering them via secure encrypted protocol.
+The Execution Plane installs the drivers and performs any required kernel reconfiguration.

-Graphics engine modules provide foundational graphics software, permitting administrator selection of type and version.
-These modules also fuse any specific configuration requirements obtained from the device modules.
+Graphics Engine modules provide foundational graphics software, permitting administrator selection of type and version.
+These modules also fuse configuration requirements obtained from device modules.
 Window Manager modules define user interaction with the system.
-Desktop and tablet (touch-screen) systems have different requirements, so decoupling the window manger allows dynamic delivery accommodation for the system in use.
-Desktop Experience modules provide the user interface, and can be tailored to both device and application.
+Desktop and tablet (touch-screen) systems have different requirements, so decoupling the window manager allows dynamic delivery appropriate to the system in use.
+Desktop Experience modules provide the user interface and can be tailored to both device and application.

-It is at this point the end user is prompted with a login screen, beginning the Identity Determination Phase.
-From this point forward, all system elements are delivered based on user identity and location.
-The user session is executed within a secure container, with user identity in fact only known to the vServer Policy Engine.
-It is completely transparent to local zStation kernel.
+At this point the end user is prompted with a login screen, beginning the Identity Determination Phase.
+From this point forward, system elements and workload access are delivered based on user identity and context.
+The user session is executed within a secure container, with identity and authorization governed by the BeacenAI Control Plane rather than trusted to the local runtime.
+Identity remains transparent to the local kernel by design.

 Learn more